Info in Miami & Nationwide

 Do you feel like taking a cruise?
-If you shutter at the idea of taking a cruise on any cruise line at this point, you are not alone.
-The recent shipwreck and fire aboard two Costa Cruises ships has many Americans re-thinking their next vacation.
+If your shutter at the idea of taking a cruise on any cruise line at this point, you are not alone.
+The recent shipwreck and fire aboard two Costa Cruises ships have many Americans rethinking their next vacation.
 Carnival Cruise Lines owns Costa Cruises.

 Last week, federal regulators convened in a Congressional hearing to discuss and hear testimony regarding cruise ship safety regulations and international safety standards.
 Passengers from both cruise ship disasters offered testimony at the hearing.
 Passengers told stories of jumping overboard and swimming to nearby rocks because they could not get aboard the life rafts.